project-eCSB/ecsb-backend/readme.md

 - `./gradlew ecsb-game-engine:run`

+### ecsb-anal

+Analytics module for logging all important stuff, that our client wants.

 ### ecsb-backend-main

 Common module for all others, contains such things as external services configuration (Postgres, Redis, RabbitMQ),